lindacom/python/README9.md

 9. Navigate to the root of the project e.g. cd django_project.
 Run the application - python -m uvicorn main:app --reload.
 You will see the json message in the browser
+10. In the root of the project create a dockerignore file with no extension.
+Search the internet for what can be included in this file.
+11. Ensure you have a requirements.txt dependencies file in your project (pip freeze > requirements.txt)
+12. Build docker container - in the terminal enter docker build -t <containername>

 Documentation